 - Janson v.
 Scaccio (2017): The plaintiff was rear-ended while at a red light.
 She sought damages for cervical disc herniation.
 Her treatment included therapy and a course of steroid injections.
 She was awarded $5,200.

 - Leitzel v.
 Oji (2016): The plaintiff was a passenger in a car that was t-boned at an intersection by the defendant.
 The plaintiff’s primary injury was cervical disc herniation, which was treated with steroid injection therapy.
 He was awarded damages of $12,250.

 - Jamison v.
 Beach (2015): The plaintiff alleged to have suffered an L4-L5 disc herniation in an auto accident.
 Treatment included spinal steroid injections.
 The plaintiff was awarded $18,000.

 - Enweze v.
 Greco (2014): The plaintiff collided with the defendant’s car as the defendant was backing out of her driveway.
 The plaintiff suffered lumbar disc herniation and was treated with therapy and steroid injections.
 The plaintiff was awarded $38,000 for medical expenses and lost wages.

 - Jefferies v.
 Daniels (2014): Plaintiff and defendant collided when the defendant made an illegal left turn, crossing over the plaintiff’s lane of travel.
 The plaintiff claimed she suffered a herniated disc in her cervical spine.
 Treatment was limited to therapy and injections.
 After a bench trial, the plaintiff was awarded $9,300.

 - Rogers v.
 Mathis (2013): The plaintiff stopped at a red light and was rear-ended by the defendant.
 The plaintiff sought damages for cervical disc herniations with 9% permanent impairment and lumbar disc herniations with 5% permanent impairment.
 The victim’s treatment did not go beyond therapy and steroid injections.
 The plaintiff was awarded $39,000.

 - Castillo v.
-MAIF (2013): The plaintiff was rear-ended at a low speed in stop and go traffic.
+MAIF (2013): The plaintiff was rear-ended at a low speed in stop-and-go traffic in Maryland.
 He sought damages for L4-L5 disc herniation of the central spine which was treated with steroid injections.
 The final award was $9,300.